JAAKKO AUTIO — SPATIAL LISTENING ARCHITECTURES

 2026

-The first phase of the work is not building but listening.
-I spend time in the environment allowing the site to affect perception before introducing structure or technology.
+The first phase of the work is listening.
+I spend time in the environment — sitting, walking, returning — before introducing any structure or technology.

 In some conditions, the body cannot remain in the space long enough to think.
 Work proceeds through repeated entry and withdrawal.
-Listening is not continuous but intermittent, shaped by physical limits, temperature, distance and fatigue.
-Notes are taken outside the field and tested again upon return.
+Listening is intermittent, shaped by physical limits, temperature, distance and fatigue.
+Notes are taken outside and tested again upon return.

-Wind, materials, spatial openness, architecture and human presence gradually reveal the acoustic and perceptual character of a location.
+Wind, materials, spatial openness, architecture and human presence gradually reveal the acoustic character of a location — where sound gathers, where it disperses, what the space amplifies and what it absorbs.

 In one site, wind moving through an empty industrial hall determined the temporal rhythm of the work before any speaker placement was considered.
-In another, the presence of water and ice shifted the listening position of the body itself.
+In another, the presence of water and ice changed where I stood to listen, and how long I could stay.

 Only after this phase do I introduce instruments or recording systems.